-- GP Mix Sustainable: involves an investment process aimed at identifying financial instruments using not only financial and economic criteria, but also specific sustainability assessments.
-The evaluation of countries and sectors is subject to criteria that recognize their contribution to the positive development of society and to the protection of the planet.
+- GP Mix Sustainable: it involves an investment process geared to selecting financial instruments, using not only financial and economic criteria but also specific assessments regarding sustainability.
+The evaluation of countries and industries is based on criteria that recognise their contribution towards positive social development and protecting the planet.

 - Fondo Pensione Fideuram: in 2019, the investment process of the Fund’s equity segments (Balance, Growth and Value) was enhanced with an element of sustainability.
 More precisely, certain exclusion criteria were introduced to identify those business models which presumably have a negative impact on society because of their business sector or due to their failure to comply with the principles of the United Nations Global Compact, above all in the areas of human rights, employment, the environment and combating corruption.